Equations for solar tracking: Theoretical Basis

 Calculating the Sun position in the sky given the time of observation and the geographical coordinates is well documented.
-A reference algorithm with a typical error as low as 0.0003$^{\circ}$ is given by Jean Meeus in \cite{meeus_astronomical_1998}, for which C(\cite{reda_solar_2008}) or Matlab (\cite{matlab_meeus}) versions are available.
-This accuracy degrades with higher zenithal angle due to atmospheric refraction, which depends on local meteorological conditions \cite{Ciddor96}.
-On the other hand, the absolute accuracy of commercial rotation stages used in Sun trackers, e.g Newport RV-160, is only 0.01$^{\circ}$, which reduces the interest of using a complex algorithm.
-The lowest acceptable accuracy is determined by the field of view of the 4-quadrant diode: once the Sun image hits the quadrant, the tracking can be performed in closed-loop.
+A reference algorithm is given by Jean Meeus in~\cite{meeus_astronomical_1998}, for which C(\cite{reda_solar_2008}) or Matlab \footnote{http://www.mathworks.com/matlabcentral/fileexchange/4605-sunposition-m} versions are available.
+This accuracy degrades with larger zenithal angle due to atmospheric refraction, which depends on local meteorological conditions (for an accurate and wavelength dependent refraction formula, see~\cite{Ciddor96}).
+Irregular variations in Earth rotation also limit the accuracy of ephemerids independently of refraction.
+On the other hand, the absolute accuracy of commercial rotation stages used in Sun trackers, e.g.,~Newport RV-160, is only 0.01$^{\circ}$.
+This reduces the interest of using an accurate but complex algorithm for ephemeris's calculation, which is anyway not necessary providing a closed-loop control is performed on the mirrors' position.
+In this case, the lowest acceptable accuracy is thus determined by the field of view of the 4-quadrant diode: once the Sun image hits the quadrant, the tracking can be performed in closed-loop.

-Figure 2 shows the typical optical scheme between the tracker and the quadrant diode, the optical axis has been aligned for the sake of clarity.
-Close to the spectrometer, a part of the beam from the tracker, whose diameter is limited by the mirror diameter $\Phi_T$ is deflected by a mirror of diameter $\Phi_M$ to a lens which focuses the beam onto the quadrant.
-The maximum field-of-view seen by the diode($FOV_{1}$) depends on the focal length of the lens($f$) and on the diameter of the quadrant($\Phi_D$), according to $FOV_{1} = \arctan{\frac{\Phi_D}{f}}$.
+Figure~\ref{fig:fov4q} shows the typical optical scheme between the tracker and the quadrant diode, the optical axis has been aligned for the sake of clarity.
+The distance L is measured from the first mirror which reflects the sunlight, \textit{i.e.},~M2 in Figure~\ref{fig:fov4q}.
+Close to the spectrometer, a part of the beam from the tracker, with diameter $\Phi_T$ corresponding to the small axis of M1 and M2 on Figure~\ref{fig:fov4q}, is deflected by a mirror of diameter $\Phi_M$ to a lens which focuses the beam onto the quadrant.
+The maximum field-of-view seen by the diode ($FOV_{1}$) depends on the focal length of the lens ($f$) and on the diameter of the quadrant ($\Phi_D$), according to $FOV_{1} = \arctan{\frac{\Phi_D}{f}}$.
 The lens L1 is unlikely to reduce the FOV assuming its size superior to the mirror's one.
 Indeed, the beam is parallel before the lens which implies that distance D can be reduced if necessary.
-The tracker aperture is more important, especially since the diameter of rotation stage is limited and the distance between the tracker and the deflecting mirror(M4) depends on the observatory configuration.
+The tracker aperture, in our case defined by the azimuthal stage free aperture, is more important, especially since the diameter of a rotation stage is limited and the distance between the tracker and the deflecting mirror (M4) depends on the observatory configuration.
 The mirror's FOV due to the tracker is $FOV_{2} = \arctan{\frac{\Phi_T}{L}}$.